U.S. Alerts

 Night

-Saturday Night: Showers likely and possibly a thunderstorm before 8pm, then a chance of showers and thunderstorms between 8pm and 2am, then a chance of showers after 2am.
-Mostly cloudy, with a low around 69.
-Calm wind.
-Chance of precipitation is 60%.
+Saturday Night: A chance of showers and thunderstorms before 2am, then a slight chance of showers.
+Mostly cloudy, with a low around 67.
+Light and variable wind.
+Chance of precipitation is 40%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Chance